-Unfortunately Adams' community-building work did not survive her 1944 retirement.94 The children of these marriages interviewed for this project describe their mothers' lives as lonely and friendless.
-None recall their mothers participating in Church or any other kind of community-based social activities.
+Unfortunately Adams's community-building work did not survive her 1944 retirement.95 The children of these marriages interviewed for this project describe their mothers' lives as lonely and friendless.
+None recall their mothers participating in church or any other kind of community-based social activities.
 Gordon Chong's mother suffered extreme depression throughout his childhood.
 So debilitating was her illness that his father assumed all child-rearing duties.
-It was he that bundled Gordon and his siblings off to school each morning.
-After-school hours were spent doing homework in a family friend's restaurant where they also took their dinner.
+It was he who bundled Gordon and his siblings off to school each morning.
+After-school hours were spent doing homework in a family friend's restaurant, where they also took their dinner.
 Their father brought them home, bathed them, and put them to bed.
-The cause of his mother's depression is unknown but doubtless the isolation she endured exacerbated it.
-95 Mavis Chu recalls that white women would seek out her mother's advice from time to time, but white female partners of Chinese men did not form even a coffee klatch.
-96
+The cause of his mother's depression is unknown, but doubtless the isolation she endured exacerbated it.
+96 Mavis Chu recalls that white women would seek out her mother's advice from time to time, but white female partners of Chinese men did not form even a coffee klatch.97 was extended an offer of marriage by an upper-middle-class white man on the condition that she give up her children.
+She declined.)
+Once Lew was installed in the house, at least once a week a different boarder's "girlfriend" came visiting.
+Eileen protested, but Mon Lew insisted that if they barred the women they would lose the boarders.
+Over time these women's comings-and-goings became part of the everyday rhythm of the house-hold.
+Mavis vividly recalls how we knew on Wednesday night it was, say, Flo would come to see somebody upstairs and we'd just say they were their girl-friend . . .
+I remember we were babysitting one night, my brother and I, and [Flo] brought us a bag of chips.
+Well that was really neat.
+We'd say, "Hi Flo."
+'Cause she had to come in through the hall and walk past us . . .
+I suppose what they were giving was sexual favours, and probably for a price.
+So I would say they were "call girls" because they had an arrangement with some of the men that they would come on certain days.
+"Bound in the same say."

 And yet Chu's mother was surrounded by women of white heritage.
 Eileen contributed to the household budget by renting out five of the seven rooms in their two-storey house to single men of Chinese heritage.
 Harry Chu died just six years after they married, and Eileen married Mon Lew soon after.
-(She was extended an offer of marriage by an upper-middle class white man on the condition that she give up her children.
-She declined.)
-Once Lew was installed in the house, at least once a week a different boarder's "girlfriend" came visiting.
-Eileen protested, but Mon Lew insisted that if they barred the women they would lose the boarders.
-Over time these women's comings-and-goings became part of the everyday rhythm of the household.
-Mavis vividly recalls how:
+(She